7 Epic Branding Lessons From the Disney Universe in 2020

 It’s because Disney continues to bring the right team of creative talent together to craft narratives that resonate deeply with people.

 Creative people are telling good stories.

 Stories people can relate to, connect with and enjoy seeing themselves in.
 Longtime Lucasfilm producer and director Dave Filoni shared part of the reason for “Star Wars’” success in a roundtable discussion with the crew behind Disney’s hit TV series, The Mandalorian — family.

-At its core, “Star Wars” is a movie about family, about a boy without a father who falls into corruption and is eventually redeemed by his own son.
-That nugget was wrapped up in space lasers and cosmic battles, but at its core, “Star Wars” was always a family drama.
+At its core, “Star Wars” is a movie about family.
+It’s a tale about a boy without a father who falls into corruption and is eventually redeemed by his own son.
+This nugget was wrapped up in space lasers and cosmic battles.
+Still, at its core, “Star Wars” was always a family drama.